jangroth/aws-certification-notes/devops-engineer-professional.md

   * No
   servers
   * Continuous scaling
-    * Cold Start - if no idle container is available to run the lambda
+    * Cold Start - if no idle container is available to run the Lambda
   * Very cheap
   * Can give more RAM which will proportionaly increase CPU as well
 * Supported languages